Shahalkalathingal/Postinger/README.md

 Author : Shahal Kalathingal

-And please note this not the production build of the react part to see the production build repository [Click here](https://github.com/Shahalkalathingal/Postinger-production-build)
+And please note that this is not the production build of the react part.to see the production build repository [Click here](https://github.com/Shahalkalathingal/Postinger-production-build)

 # Technologies Used in the Frontend :-
 - React